gijookim/M3O_Boryeong_application/README.md

 This code is used to generate dataset and consequently figures used in: Kim, Gi Joo and Kim, Young-Oh.
 "How does the coupling real-world policies with optimization models expand the practicality of solutions in reservoir operations problems?" currently submitted to Water Resources Management.

-The discription of the original M3O toolbox can be found from https://github.com/mxgiuliani00/M3O-Multi-Objective-Optimal-Operations.
+The description of the original M3O toolbox can be found from https://github.com/mxgiuliani00/M3O-Multi-Objective-Optimal-Operations.
+Please refer to the original Readme file for more detailed explanations regarding methods using M3O toolbox.